-It is suggested that the student find a thesis advisor as soon as possible, because the burden of convincing the Supervisory Committee of the course hours falls upon the student otherwise.
-Each semester the student must get the thesis advisor's approval of the classes for which s/he is planning to register.
+It is suggested that the student find a thesis advisor as soon as possible, because the burden of convincing the Supervisory Committee of the course hours otherwise falls upon the student.
+Each semester the student must obtain the thesis advisor's approval of the classes for which s/he plans to register.
 Finally, the Supervisory Committee must also approve the student's coursework.